 Since his promotion to Deputy Chief in the fall of 2015, he leads District Operations for all four municipalities, as well as the Regional Community Mobilization Bureau, Information Technology and OCISM.

-Deputy Chief Duraiappah has maintained a commitment to his community and is involved with several sports and hobbies as well as a volunteer board member for the Milton United Way, as well a South Asian Autism Awareness Centre in the GTA.
+Deputy Chief Duraiappah has maintained a commitment to his community and is involved with several sports and hobbies as well as a volunteer board member for the United Way of Halton & Hamilton, as well a South Asian Autism Awareness Centre in the GTA.

 The Deputy Chief of District Operations has the following areas under his command: